3. Issuing of your Claim

 This is an electronic method of issuing your claim.
 There is no space using the Money Claim Online system for a detailed particulars of claim and in fact, you only get 1080 characters to set out the circumstances surrounding your claim, the allegations against your opponent and the remedy that you seek.

-The court rules do allow litigants who use Money Claim Online to send a separate particulars of claim and it is our advice that this procedure be used because 1080 characters is certainly not enough to fully set out a claim.
-We have seen many litigants use this method and be unsuccessful in their claim because they have not fully set out the circumstances, allegations and remedies.
+The court rules do allow litigants who use Money Claim Online to send separate particulars of claim and it is our advice that this procedure be used because 1080 characters is certainly not enough to fully set out a claim.
+We have seen many litigants use this method and be unsuccessful in their claims because they have not fully set out the circumstances, allegations and remedies.
 This is because MCOL has become popular and is a cheap method of issuing proceedings.
 However, because the court rules apply to everyone, cases have been struck out or dismissed due to a lack of detail and in such circumstances, litigants who use the MCOL method have been ordered to pay costs.

 For further information, you may want to watch our YouTube Presentations: